310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 Right now, I'm at the aquarium for various reasons, but…

-I'm guessing that since Kanata-san can't join in with Ryuseitai's activities because of a problem that happened, it's causing you trouble, right?
+I'm guessing that since Kanata-san can't join in with Ryuseitai's activities ‘cause of a problem that happened, it's causing you trouble, right?

 I see.
 So it's not a trouble, but it is making you worried… Okay, then you should properly say that *that's* how you actually feel.